What do you wish you spent more time doing Ten years ago?

 Every person in the world in the history of mankind has been faced with the fact that life at times is going to be difficult or challenging.
 It doesn’t matter what skills and tools you possess, Einstein intelligence, classic beauty, superior physical strength, or massive understanding, you are going to at some time find that life is kicking you around like a rag doll.
 It is natural that your confidence will be shaken.
 These times are not meant to break you but to strengthen you.
 The challenge is thing that will cement your confidence in yourself.

 Moving around through a day, most people never stop and consider the influence their mere presence has on those around you.
-Your mood and the way the you interact with those encountered on your daily journey, will have an effect on all even if you don’t realize it.
+Your mood and the way interact with those encountered on your daily journey, will have an effect on all in your path.

 As a younger person, I often got impatient with what life was bringing.
 Hurry up!
 Let’s get to the next stage already.